 Historically buying a holiday home in Salcombe and the surrounding area has proved to be a good investment.
 However, I think it’s important to take a medium to long-term view as capital growth in the short term is never guaranteed.

-Buying a holiday home provides an opportunity to generate an income and also enables you to own a property for you and your family to enjoy for a few weeks a year.
+Buying a holiday home provides an opportunity to generate an income.
+It also enables you to own a property for you and your family to enjoy for a few weeks a year.

-The return on investment depends on a number of factors such as location, features and the profile and number of guests you can accommodate; so my advice is always to get income projections from a reputable letting agent like Salcombe Finest www.salcombefinest.com.
+The return on investment depends on a number of factors such as location, features and the profile and number of guests you can accommodate.
+My advice is always to get income projections from a reputable letting agent like Salcombe Finest.

 What is the average cost of buying a holiday home in Salcombe?

-According to Zoopla www.zoopla.co.uk, the average price of a property in Salcombe in February 2020 is £685,231.
-A one-bedroom cottage in the middle of town with a great letting history has just sold for about £300,000, whereas you would pay about £1,750,000 for a 4 bedroom modern waterfront property.
+According to Zoopla, the average price of a property in Salcombe in February 2020 is £685,231.
+A one-bedroom cottage in the middle of town with a great letting history has just sold for about £300,000.
+However, you would pay about £1,750,000 for a 4 bedroom modern waterfront property.
 The range between £500,000 and £1,000,000 is a popular bracket for those looking to buy a holiday home to let.